jimbobbennett/co2sensor/README.md

     You will be asked for the password you set in the previous step.

-1. Get the thumbprint for the sensor cert:
+1. Get the thumbprint for the cert:

     ```bash
     step certificate fingerprint sensor-cert.pem
     ```

-1. Repeat the previous 2 steps for the monitor app:

-    ```bash
-    step certificate create monitor-cert monitor-cert.pem monitor-cert.key --ca .step/certs/intermediate_ca.crt \
-                                                                           --ca-key .step/secrets/intermediate_ca_key \
-                                                                           --no-password \
-                                                                           --insecure \
-                                                                           --not-after 2400h
-    step certificate fingerprint monitor-cert.pem
-    ```

-1. Copy the generated `sensor.pem`, `sensor.key`, `monitor.pem`, and `monitor.key` files to your Raspberry Pi.
-Put the sensor files in the `src/Sensor` folder, and the monitor files in the `src/Monitor` folder.
+1. Copy the generated `sensor.pem` and `sensor.key` files to your Raspberry Pi.
+Put them in the root folder of this repo.

 ### Create the MQTT clients